 - If you are making a gravy.
 Drain and save the potato water for the gravy.
 Adds amazing flavor.

-- Can prep ahead of time, peel and cut the potatoes, place in pot you will use to cook them in, filled with water, cover and refrigerate.
+- Can prep ahead of time, peel and cut the potatoes, place in a pot you will use to cook them in, filled with water, cover and refrigerate.

 My family enjoys this recipe a lot.
 Since there are carbs involved, I try to minimize in other ways.
 Using low-fat milk and a lower amount of butter, there is a balance.
 As always, I’m a moderation person and I have to watch everything I eat for health reasons.
 These Easy Classic Homemade Mashed Potatoes are a perfect balance.